 The highly anticipated upgrade aims to address the Ethereum network’s scalability issues by setting the stage for future upgrades, including sharding, a multi-database distribution method for distributing a single dataset.

 According to Ethereum co-founder Vitalik Buterin, the smart contract platform will eventually be capable of facilitating 100,000 transactions per second via second-layer solutions following the completion of the upgrade.

-MATIC is trading for $0.849030 at time of writing while Ethereum is currently going for $1,642.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+MATIC is trading for $0.849030 at time of writing while Ethereum is currently going for $1,642.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action